shinji257/unraid_pkgs/README.md

 # Usage in un-get

 If not already please install the un-get plugin from https://github.com/ich777/un-get Then modify `/boot/config/plugins/un-get/sources.list` and add the following line.
-The line is formatted as URL then LABEL so the space is mean to be there.
+The line is formatted as URL then LABEL so the space is meant to be there. t `https://raw.githubusercontent.com/shinji257/unraid_pkgs/main/slackware64-current/ shinji257`

-`https://raw.githubusercontent.com/shinji257/unraid_pkgs/main/slackware64-current/ shinji257`

 |Package|Depends|Optional|Version|Description